-FRAGRANCE PREP: In a glass fragrance oil-safe container, measure out 1.5 ounces of patchouli essential oil and 0.5 ounces of lime essential oil.
+FRAGRANCE PREP: In a glass container, add 1.5 ounces of patchouli essential oil and 0.5 ounces of lime essential oil.
 Set aside.

 Slowly and carefully add 4.6 ounces of lye to 10.9 ounces of distilled water.
 Gently stir until the lye has fully dissolved.
 Set it aside to cool.
-If you’d like a harder bar of soap that releases faster from the mold, you can add sodium lactate to the cooled lye water.
-Use 1 teaspoon of sodium lactate per pound of oils in the recipe.
-For this recipe, you’d add 2 teaspoons sodium lactate.
+Optional: Add 2 teaspoons of sodium lactate to help the bars harden more quickly.

-Add all of the bentonite clay mixture.
+Add all of the bentonite clay.
 Pulse and stir with the stick blender to fully incorporate.
-Clay tends to speed up trace, so be careful to not over blend during this stage.
+Clay tends to speed up trace, so be careful to not over-blend during this stage.

-Add all of the essential oil blend and use a whisk to fully mix in.
+Add all of the essential oil blend and use a whisk to mix.

 Split the soap into 3 separate containers.
 One container should hold 350 mL, and the remaining 2 should hold 600 mL.
 Add the following amounts of dispersed powders and whisk thoroughly.

-At this point you want the soap to be a medium trace – thin enough to pour, but thick enough that it slightly holds its shape.
+At this point you want the soap to be a medium trace – thin enough to pour, but thick enough that it holds its shape.
 If it’s still thin, quickly pulse each container with the stick blender starting from lightest to darkest.
-Once you reach a good texture, begin pouring small dollops of the blue soap into the mold in different areas.
+Begin pouring small dollops of the blue soap into the mold in different areas.
 Don’t worry too much about the placement of the plops or making them the same size.

-Pour plops of the white soap on top of the blue, followed by dollops of the black soap.
-Because you have less black soap, make these plops slightly smaller.
+Pour plops of the white soap on top of the blue, followed by plops of the black soap.
+Because there's less black soap, make those slightly smaller.